Do Go On - 360 - Alan Turing & The Enigma

 We get to know it a little better.

-uh in report form and the other two just listen yeahally maybe go on a bit of a tedious tangent.
+Occasionally maybe go on a bit of a tedious tangent.

-No, they don't do that.
+Oh, no, they don't do that.

-They just ask questions that might also benefit the listener
+They just ask questions that might also benefit the listener to hear the.

-to hear the answer to.
+answer to.

-But sometimes they'll do an awful riff that goes nowhere
+But sometimes they'll do an awful riff that goes nowhere, but they keep fucking chasing

-but they keep fucking chasing it down as if maybe it'll turn around soon.
+it down as if maybe it'll turn around soon.

 That's right.

-And they, you know, if everything's working well, the editor
+And they, you know, if everything's working well, the editor will edit those out.

-And Jess will be editing this week's
+And Jess will be editing this week's episode.

-episode.
 She'll also be doing the report.

-But to get on a topic, Jess, do you have
+But to get on a topic, Jess, do you have a question this week?

-is, who?
+My question is, who?

 Mike Myers.

-Oh, the Code Cracker.
+Oh, the code cracker.

 Alan Turing.